-The HSE National Doctors Training and Planning (NDTP) operates a National Flexible Training Scheme, which allows a small number of Trainees to train part-time for a set period of time.
+The HSE National Doctors Training and Planning (NDTP) operates a National Flexible Training Scheme, which allows a small number of trainees to train part-time for a set period of time.

-Applications may be made for flexible training by all Trainees excluding 1st year BST.
-This scheme is not recommended for final year Trainees.
+Applications may be made for flexible training by all trainees excluding 1st year BST.
+This scheme is not recommended for final year trainees.
 You must have a well-founded reason to apply, e.g. responsibility for young children or elderly relatives, or personal family circumstances.
 You cannot apply for flexible training in order to pursue other paid work or research.

 Applications for flexible training can be made to the HSE NDTP up to 12 months in advance of the proposed date of commencement of flexible training.
 We recommend applying as soon as possible, as applications are considered in the order in which they are received, and places are limited.
+The trainee must inform the NSD of his/her intention to apply for flexible training.

 Participation on the flexible training scheme will be restricted to a maximum of two years and will only be extended by NDTP in exceptional circumstances.
-This is to provide as many Trainees as possible with the option to train flexibly.
+This is to provide as many trainees as possible with the option to train flexibly.

-Applications for flexible training should be made to NDTP, however Trainees are required to let their relevant training body know that they are going to apply in plenty of time, so rotations can be planned and structured.
+Applications for flexible training should be made to NDTP, however trainees are required to let their relevant training body know that they are going to apply in plenty of time, so rotations can be planned and structured.